riteshsoni10/devops_al_task_2/README.md

 5. Steps to perform at **Build Stage**

+   From the **Add Build Step** drop-down, `Execute Shell` is selected to run the operations at build stage.
 The source code is copied into the project deployment directory i.e */opt/code*.
 The script is present in scripts directory in this repository with name 'code_checkout_build_stage.sh'.
 The contents of script needs to be copied in the build stage of the job.

  <p align="center">
   <img src="screenshots/code_checkout_directory.png" width="800" title="Build Stage">